Simple tips to help prevent carpal tunnel and other repetitive strain injuries at the office

 - Don't type with your wrists twisted to the left or the right.
 Instead, approach the keyboard from straight-on, with your pinkies able to comfortably cover the keys at the outer edges.

-- Make sure your monitor is positioned directly in front of your head and at a comfortable height — preferably at, or just slightly below, eye level.
+- Make sure your monitor is positioned directly in front of your head and at a comfortable height — preferably at or just slightly below eye level, and about arm’s distance from you.

 - Adjust the height of your chair so your feet are firmly resting on the floor and your weight is evenly distributed over the full seat surface.
 If you have a chair or a desk that makes this difficult, find a flat or rectangular foot rest.

 - Don't keep your wallet or any other bulky items in your back pocket when you work at your desk.
-Creating a slight tilt in your hips will place undue stress on your lower back.
+Creating a slight tilt in your hips will place undue stress on your lower back, possibly leading to problems such as piriformis syndrome and nerve issues like sciatica.

-Simple changes to your everyday ergonomics will go a long way in preventing RSIs in the workplace, but there's more you can do, too.
-Taking brief breaks, stretching your hands and wrists, standing and walking when you can, and getting plenty of exercise away from work will all help in the fight against RSIs.
+Simple changes to your everyday ergonomics will go a long way in preventing RSIs in the workplace, but there's more you can do to help in the fight against RSIs.

-RSIs develop over time, become much more severe if they go untreated, and can potentially require long-term physical therapy and rehabilitation.
+RSIs develop over time, become much more severe if they go untreated, can potentially require long-term physical therapy and rehabilitation, and cost you more for health insurance.
 As is often the case, the best approach is all-out prevention.